Michaela Jill Murphy: Career

-At the age of 7, Murphy began auditioning for voice over roles and parts where she provided automated dialogue replacement (ADR) and additional voices.
-Her first voice role was in the Pixar animated film Finding Nemo, where she played one of the school fishes and baby turtles.
 Murphy played the role of Chaca in Kronk's New Groove, and reprised the role in the spin-off series The Emperor's New School.
 She later called it the "most fun" voice acting she has ever done.

 In 2005, Murphy voiced Meng in an episode of the Nickelodeon animated series Avatar: The Last Airbender.
 Her performance convinced creators Bryan Konietzko and Michael Dante DiMartino to cast her as main cast member Toph Beifong because of the "energy" she brought to the role.
 Murphy later told The Tab that she continued voicing Toph until her first year in high school and called the role her favorite voice acting experience and said she felt "pretty connected" to Toph's character, although she was only eleven years old when she was cast.
 She would also describe the second-season episode "The Library" as one of her favorite episodes in the series.

 Murphy later admitted that she is rarely recognized in public, even when cosplaying as Toph at San Diego Comic-Con without any recognizing her as the voice actor of Toph.
 She later appeared as a guest on the official companion podcast for the series, Avatar: Braving the Elements, hosted by Dante Basco and Janet Varney, where she would talk about Toph and what the character "meant to her," with Basco describing Murphy as a "dear friend" and praising Toph's character.
 In a 2023, Murphy said that while she would "love to come back and do stuff" for the franchise, she supported the vision of the show's creators, including possible recasting.